U.S. Economy Grew At A Faster Pace Than Earlier Thought

 Economists say growth is expected to slow in the current quarter but speed up later this year, boosted by tax cuts and higher government spending.

 Last week, Federal Reserve Chairman Jerome Powell said the economic outlook has strengthened in recent months.
-He cited the stimulus offered by the big tax-cutting bill and said "ongoing job gains are boosting incomes and confidence" while global economic growth "is on a firm trajectory."
+He cited the stimulus offered by the big tax-cutting bill and said "ongoing job gains are boosting incomes and confidence," while global economic growth "is on a firm trajectory."